Pooling and Semantic Shift: The Fundamental Challenges in Long Text Embedding and Retrieval: Introduction

 Figure~\ref{fig:mpd_across_models} illustrates how the MPD of sentence embeddings evolves on two corpora, ArXiv~\citep{arxiv_abstracts_hf} and Alice's Adventures in Wonderland~\citep{project_gutenberg,pg_alice}, under several widely used embedding models bge-large~\citep{xiao2024bge}, e5-large~\citep{wang2022e5}, and all-mpnet~\citep{song2020mpnet}.
 In this experiment, texts are segmented into sentences, all sentences are embedded, and the MPD is computed incrementally over the first 1, 2, \dots, $n$ sentences.
 As shown in Figure~\ref{fig:mpd_across_models}, the MPD converges to a stable value once $n$ becomes sufficiently large.
 However, the converged MPD differs drastically across models: bge-large stabilizes around $0.6$, e5-large around $0.2$, and all-mpnet around $0.8$.

 Despite these large discrepancies in embedding concentration, these models exhibit broadly comparable performance in practical downstream tasks.
 This observation makes it difficult to attribute degraded performance solely to anisotropy (i.e., embedding concentration), and it cannot be explained by length-induced embedding collapse either, since all models embed texts of identical length.
-Together, these findings raise a central question.

-\begin{quote} \textbf{If neither embedding concentration, anisotropy, nor length collapse can account for the behavior observed in Figure~\ref{fig:mpd_across_models}, what factors—beyond model-specific effects—fundamentally drive embedding concentration and, more importantly, lead to difficulties in embedding-based retrieval?} \end{quote}

-In this paper, we argue that the fundamental factor is \textbf{semantic shift}: the intrinsic, structured evolution of semantics within a text.
-Natural language exhibits strong local coherence -- adjacent sentences tend to be semantically similar, but this similarity naturally decays as one moves through the text.
-Over long ranges, the accumulated change can be substantial.
-This process resembles a "telephone game": each step preserves local information, yet the meaning at the end can differ markedly from the beginning.

-To substantiate this claim, we first provide a theoretical explanation for \emph{semantic smoothing} in Transformer embeddings.
-We show that because Transformer encoders necessarily aggregate token-level representations through mean pooling or attention pooling, the resulting text embedding is effectively a convex combination of its constituent token/sentence embeddings.
-We further prove that as the pairwise semantic diversity among tokens/sentences increases, the aggregated embedding inevitably moves farther away from every individual token/sentence.
-This mathematically explains why embeddings for multi-sentence texts tend to under-represent any specific semantic component, shifting toward a compromise direction.
-This smoothing effect directly connects semantic diversity to length collapse and anisotropy.

-Building on this theoretical foundation, we introduce a formal definition of \emph{semantic shift} that captures both local semantic evolution and global semantic dispersion.
-Using controlled experiments on synthetic concatenation patterns, we show that semantic shift, not text length, predicts the severity of embedding concentration.
-Furthermore, in the retrieval experiments, we observe that anisotropy becomes much more harmful when induced by strong semantic shifts, whereas the harm caused by anisotropy solely based on length is much less significant.
+In this paper, we argue that the fundamental factors are \textbf{pooling} and \textbf{semantic shift}.
+Pooling brings semantic smoothing and dilution, whereas semantic shift in long texts exacerbates smoothing and dilution.
+To substantiate this claim, we provide a unified theoretical and empirical framework that identifies pooling and semantic shift as the fundamental driver of embedding pathologies.
+In summary, our main contributions are:

+\textbf{Theoretical Foundation of Semantic Shift and Collapse:} We mathematically prove that pooling mechanisms intrinsically drive representation collapse.
+Specifically, Theorem~\ref{thm:semantic-dilution} establishes that semantic diversity forces the pooled embedding to shift away from constituent sentences (\emph{semantic dilution}), while Theorem~\ref{thm:pooling-collapse} proves that contextual aggregation strictly reduces the Mean Pairwise Distance (MPD) of the vector space.
+Grounded in these geometric proofs, we formally define \emph{semantic shift} to jointly capture local semantic evolution and global dispersion within a text.